 Hey there 😊

-During trips in the past, I lacked knowledge about these beautiful destinations and cultures.
+Hence, during trips in the past, I lacked knowledge about these beautiful destinations and cultures.

 I don't know about you, but I need to know more about a specific place to feel connected.

 And my personal goal is to feel connected, always.
 It was gives meaning to our lives.

 It's what I do first when I meet somebody knew.
 I try to figure out what we have in common, so I can connect and start a relationship.